 PortSmash Exploits Hyper-Threading to Steal Encrypted Data

-Security researchers have discovered a side-channel attack, known as PortSmash, that affects Intel chips and could allow attackers access to encrypted data processed from a computer’s CPU.
+Security researchers have discovered a secondary channel attack called PortSmash that affects Intel chips and could allow attackers to access encrypted data processed by a computer’s processor.

-the new side-channel vulnerability resides in Intel’s Hyper-Threading technology, the company’s implementation of Simultaneous MultiThreading (SMT).
+The new side channel vulnerability is based on Intel’s Hyper-Threading technology, which is the implementation of the Simultaneous MultiThreading (SMT) mode.

-also Researchers claimed that they notified Intel of the vulnerability at the beginning of October, the same day that a proof-of-concept code was published on Github to show how the attack would work on Intel’s Skylake and Kaby Lake architectures.
+In addition, the researchers said they informed Intel of the vulnerability in early October, the day of the release of the proof-of-concept code on Github, to show how the attack on the Intel, Skylake and Kaby Lake architectures would work.

-in order for PortSmash to work, the malicious code must run on the same processor as the target machine.
-Brumley’s team has not tested PortSmash on AMD processors, but the plan is to see if the same kind of attack can happen on Ryzen processors in the future.
+For PortSmash to work, the malicious code must be running on the same processor as the target computer.
+The Brumley team has not tested PortSmash on AMD processors, but it is expected to determine if the same type of attack on Ryzen processors can be launched in the future.

 Intel CPU Flaw Exploits Hyper-Threading to Steal Encrypted Data